 -Developing our understanding of the properties of angles and recognising angles in different orientations

 -Working on the use of using all 4 operations in written methods

 -Continuing to use the inverse to develop our mental oral skills

-Throughout the term, children will be given various opportunities to develop their times tables knowledge and hopefully will be practising times tables on a daily basis.
+Throughout the term, children will be given various opportunities to embed their times tables knowledge and will be practising times tables on a daily basis.
 In Year 4, we believe that using the inverse skill is also a great method to help us remember our times table facts.
 Our inverse skills are noted through division facts.

 e.g. 9 x 4 = 36 36 / 4 = 9